-Public-private partnerships (PPPs) are increasingly recognized as an efficient mechanism to leverage additional funds, technical skills, and various in-kind contributions; a more sustainable solution to addressing gaps in service provision; and a winning proposition for the private sector.
+Public-private partnerships are increasingly recognized as an efficient mechanism to leverage additional funds, technical skills, and various in-kind contributions; a more sustainable solution to addressing gaps in service provision; and a winning proposition for the private sector.

-Cardno’s P4 is funded by the Centers for Disease for Control and Prevention (CDC) to support its management and scale up of PEPFAR-funded PPPs.
-Managing the first phase (2009-2015) and now the second phase (2015-2020) of P4, Cardno collaborates with CDC and the Office of the U.S. Global AIDS Coordinator (OGAC) to leverage the resources of the U.S. Government and private sector partners to meet the PEPFAR goals of improved health outcomes, sustainability, and country ownership.
+Cardno’s P4 Project is funded by CDC to support its management and scale up of PEPFAR-funded partnerships.
+Managing the first phase (2009-2015) and now the second phase (2015-2020) of the P4 Project, Cardno collaborates with CDC and the Office of the U.S. Global AIDS Coordinator (OGAC) to leverage the resources of the U.S. Government and private sector partners to meet the PEPFAR goals of improved health outcomes, sustainability, and country ownership.

-The PPPs contribute to PEPFAR’s goal of an AIDS-free generation through innovative interventions in the areas of strategic health information, combination prevention, treatment, and prevention of mother-to-child transmission while supporting its open data, transparency and accountability agendas.
+The partnerships contribute to PEPFAR’s goal of an AIDS-free generation through innovative interventions in the areas of strategic health information, combination prevention, treatment, and prevention of mother-to-child transmission while supporting its open data, transparency and accountability agendas.

 Contact: For more information on the P4 Project and its services, please contact email@example.com.